shaneodonnell/nutigas/README.md

 This PHP script is really just a server-side reverse DNS lookup that spits back the DNS name.
 You can download this and host it on your own server, or you can hit our test instance at <http://nutigas.netai.net/ptr.php>.
 Please note that this is a test instance and is not supported for production use nor heavy request loads.
 In fact, if you make too many requests, you'll get blacklisted.
 How many is too many?
 Enough that our free hosting provider notices.

+## Credits

+* Thanks to [www.000webhost.com] (http://www.000webhost.com/) for providing a free web hosting service that allows for PHP to run on the host.
+I was going to spin this up on an AWS instance and you saved me the time, the trouble and the expense.